Uyghur Times

 Google and Apple also warned their users against the virus that the Chinese hackers had used to attack Uyghur Times websites.
 As a result, the Uyghur Times decided to abandon the WordPress CMS and instead create its own CMS.

-Mr. Koznak, the chief technical officer of the Uyghur Times, told us that “The types of cyber attacks we have received recently include DoS and DDoS attack, phishing attack, E-mail server attack, and ransomware attacks.
+Mr. Koznak, the chief technical officer of the Uyghur Times, told Uyghur Times team that “The types of cyber attacks we have received recently include DoS and DDoS attack, phishing attack, E-mail server attack, and ransomware attacks.
 As a result, they have managed to stop the server briefly a few times.
 We took quick and strong measures to protect our server and data security, as well as the privacy of our visitors.
 We are pretty sure that it is the nature of the Chinese authorities to continue to attack the code of our websites, generate mass fake visitors to steal data, and add a burden on our server.”

 In May 2021, Over fifty Chinese media platforms such as Global Times (环球时报), Sina, QQ, and 163 published defamatory reports about Uyghur Times and its founder Tahir Imin, lies created by the Chinese government mouthpiece Global Times.
 Their purpose is to create strife between Uyghurs and other Muslims.